tudelft3d/val3dity/docs/install.rst

 Windows
 -------

-For Windows, we do offer an `executable <https://github.com/tudelft3d/val3dity/releases>`_, and there's a Visual Studio project code in the folder ``vs_build``, although installation the dependencies is slightly more complex than for macOS/Linux.
+For Windows, we do offer an `executable <https://github.com/tudelft3d/val3dity/releases>`_, and there's a Visual Studio project code in the folder ``vs_build``, although installating the dependencies is slightly more complex than for macOS/Linux.

 Web-application